How to be an Ozark Tourist

 - College of the Ozarks (Hard Work U): tour the campus, dine at the Keeter Center, and visit the Ralph Foster Museum to see the car from TV’s Beverly Hillbillies

-- Destination weddings: Chapel of the Ozarks at Top Of The Rock, Thorncrown Chapel at Eureka Springs, Integrity Hills, The Garden Chapel at Big Cedar, and more.
+- Destination weddings: Chapel of the Ozarks at Top Of The Rock, Thorncrown Chapel at Eureka Springs, Integrity Hills, The Garden Chapel at Big Cedar, Sycamore Creek Family Ranch, and more.

 - Top of the Rock 9 Hole, Par 3 – Jack Nicklaus designed: here’s a hole-by-hole view of this dazzling course

-- Mountain Top 13 Hole Short Course – Gary Player designed: sets on a mountain top above Buffalo Ridge Springs – great restaurant and pro shop
+- Mountain Top 13 Hole Short Course – Gary Player designed: sets on a mountain top above Buffalo Ridge Springs – great restaurant and pro shop.
+You will want to play this course over and over again.
+Great social course for you and your golfing friends.

 - Branson Hills, a membership golf course, nestled in the hills of Branson, off HWY 65